nagyist/tao-user-guide/src/interactions/inline-choice-interaction.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/JziRzQE9Jrg?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

 **Step 4:** Click anywhere outside of the Work Space.
-This will produce in the Properties Panel a check box that can be set if the interaction is to be time dependent (completed within a certain interval) by the test-taker.
+This will produce in the Properties Panel a check box that can be set if the interaction is to be time dependent (completed within a certain interval) by the Test-taker.
 Check if this is the case.

-Time dependence is useful for limiting the time in which a test-taker has to get through interactions within the examination.
-This will be covered in greater detail in Deliveries.
+Time dependence is useful for limiting the time in which a Test-taker has to get through interactions within the examination.
+[This will be covered in greater detail in Test Settings][i_0045].

 <div class="hidden-video">
 [![Inline Choice Step 5](http://img.youtube.com/vi/6eInaifyCVQ/0.jpg)](http://www.youtube.com/watch?v=6eInaifyCVQ)